billkarsh/SpikeGLX/Markdown/UserManual.md

 >   to this channel in save-strings, in trigger setups and for audio
 >   out selection.
 >
-> 4. Up to 8 digital lines can be acquired from your main device (say, dev1)
+> 4. Up to 32 digital lines can be acquired from your main device (say, dev1)
 >   and from a secondary device (say, dev2).
+The number of bytes needed to
+>   hold dev1's lines depends on the highest numbered line.
+If the highest
+>   named line is #31, then 32 bits are required, hence 4 bytes.
+If #14 is
+>   the highest, then 16 bits, hence 2 bytes are used to store the data for
+>   that device.
+Dev1 may need {0,1,2,3 or 4} bytes to hold its XD lines.
+>   Dev2 is evaluated the same way, but independently.
+In the stream, all
-If the XD box for dev1 and
+>   the bytes for dev1 are together, followed by all those for dev2.
->   for dev2 are both empty, no digital lines are acquired, and the stream
->   data will not have a digital word.
-If either XD box names lines to
->   acquire there will be one 16-bit digital word per timepoint with the
->   lower 8 bits holding dev1 data and the upper 8 holding dev2 data.
-The
+>
+> 5. Trigger line numbering depends on bytes.
+Say XD1="0:4,22" and XD2="9."
+>   Suppose you want to use line #9 on dev2 as a TTL trigger input.
+You
+>   should specify bit #33, here's why: There are 6 bits used on dev1, but
+>   the highest is #22, so three bytes are needed.
+Therefore the offset to
+>   the first bit (bit #0) on dev2 is 24.
+Add 9 to that to get 33.
+>
+> 6. The streams, hence, graphs and data files, always hold an integral
+>   number of 16-bit fields.
+The bytes of digital data are likewise grouped
+>   into 16-bit words.
+There are anywhere from 0..4 bytes (B1) of dev1
+>   lines followed by 0..4 bytes (B2) for dev2.
+The count of 16-bit words
+>   is `int(1 + B1 + B2)/2)`.
+That means, divide by 2 and truncate (round
+>   down) to an integer.
+>
->   Graphs Window depicts digital words with 16 lines numbered 0 through
+> 7. The Graphs Window depicts digital data words as groups of 16-lines.
->   15 (bottom to top).
+>   The lowest line number in a group is at the bottom.
+In files the data
+>   words have the lowest numbered lines in the lowest order bits.

 ### Output File Format